Is $500 enough to get started when investing in shares?

 Just like with savings, the major benefits of compound interest come from regular deposits and time.
 So, if anything, a dollar cost averaging strategy where you contribute a regular portion of your income can be helpful.

-However, if you’re looking to invest in a couple of shares (on the ASX) at once, you may want to hold off until you have saved up enough to get all the shares you want at the same time.
-However, also remember that time in the market is also important.
+However, if you're looking to invest in a couple of shares on the ASX at once, you may want to hold off until you have saved up enough.
+Also remember that time in the market is also important.

 How can a small amount add up over time?

-So, what is compound interest?
-Essentially, this is when the money you earn from shares (dividends) or a savings account (interest) increases the amount you earn the next time.
-Over time, this compounds from tiny gains to big leaps.
+The money you earn from shares (dividends) or a savings account (interest) can build up with time.
+Over time, tiny gains can compound into big leaps.

-Keep in mind that, even if you’re regularly contributing only a small amount every pay cycle, this can still help to compound the growth.
-For this reason, it’s important to make sure you’re budgeting properly.
+Keep in mind that, even if you're regularly contributing only a small amount every pay cycle, this can still help to compound the growth (or the repeated addition of earnings to the principal you invested).
+For this reason, it's important to make sure you're budgeting properly.

 Where can I invest $500?